Precisely match your patient's cancer with the right targeted therapy

 - To identify the optimal treatment strategy for the management of your cancer from an early stage

 - Avoiding treatment regimes which are ineffective

 - Allows identification of new treatment options following relapse

 In most cases Oncofocus may be requested by your hospital, your doctor or oncologist.
-If your doctor is not aware of this new technology you can contact one of our patient consultants who will guide you and will suggest the best solution to get an Oncofocus test in your country.
+If your doctor is not aware of this new technology you can contact one of our patient consultants who will guide you and will suggest the best option to present Oncofocus to your doctor and get an Oncofocus test in your country.